karanpunjabi18/Data-Crafters/README.md

 From the results, we got LightGBM as the best model.
 Then, after we hyper-tuned this model, we got an accuracy of 84%.
 Also, we saved the model as a pickle file, which can be used for future predictions while deploying.

 ## Results Obtained:
-- we compared three ML models (Linear Regression, Random Forest, and LightGBM) and got the R2 Score as
+We compared three ML models (Linear Regression, Random Forest, and LightGBM) and got the R2 Score as
 ```
 i)	LightGBM – 0.84
 ii)	Linear Regression – 0.80